ikhnaton/db2pool/README.md

 	})
 ```

-connection = connection obtain earlier from getConnection
+connection = connection obtained earlier from getConnection

 query string = SQL query to run on DB2

-query parameters = values that will be substitute by the the driver into the query ?'s
+query parameters = values that will be substituted by the the driver into the query ?'s

 **returns** - ES6 Promise that resolves to the results of a query or and error